-The Associate of Applied Science degree program requires a minimum of 15 credits of transfer-level general education electives from Communication, Humanities, Math, Science, or Social Science.
+\This Associate of Applied Science degree program requires a minimum of 15 credits of transfer-level general education electives from Communication, Humanities, Math, Science or Social Science.
 Three of these hours can include SDV:179 The College Experience.
-If The College Experience course is waived or transfers in for less than three credits, an additional general education elective from the areas listed above is required.
+If The College Experience course is waived or transfers in for less than three credits, an additional general education elective is required.